mizuwater/mizuwater.github.io/_pages/cv.md

 Education
 ======
 * Apr.
-2022 -- present: Ph.D. student, The University of Tokyo
+2022 -- present: Ph.D. student, the University of Tokyo
   * Department of mathematical informatics
 * Mar.
-2022: Master in information science and technology, The University of Tokyo
+2022: Master in information science and technology, the University of Tokyo
   * Department of mathematical informatics
 * Mar.
-2020: Bachelor in engineering, Sophia University
+2020: Bachelor in engineering, the University of Tokyo
-  * Faculty of science and technology
+  * Department of mathematical engineering and information physics

 Work Experience
 ======
 * Apr.
-2022 -- present: Fellowship for Creation of Intelligent World
-  * International Graduate Program of Innovation for Intelligent World, The University of Tokyo
-* Apr.
-2022 -- present: Research Assistant in Value Exchange Engineering
+2022 -- present: SPRING GX project
-  * Research Institute for an Inclusive Society thorough Engineering, The University of Tokyo

 <!--
 Teaching